patil-suraj/ghibli.nvim/README.md

 - 🎨 Color palette inspired by various Studio Ghibli films
 - 🌿 Balanced color scheme with warm parchment background and soft accents
 - 🌅 Bright, warm theme evoking the sunlit scenes of Ghibli films
+- 🌙 Medium-dark theme inspired by the nostalgic glow of Ghibli's indoor scenes
+- 🔄 Easy toggle between light and dark modes
 - 🌟 Support for Treesitter, LSP, and popular plugins
 - 🖋️ Font recommendations to complete the Ghibli aesthetic
-- 🏮 Warm dark theme evoking the nostalgic glow of Ghibli's indoor scenes

 ## 🌊 Installation